FamilySearch/familysearch-javascript-sdk/README.md

 * Retry in the case of throttled responses is handled for you.

-* Cross-platform: the SDK currently depends upon jQuery, but soon you will be able to substitute AngularJS or Node.js.
+* Cross-platform: the SDK works with jQuery or AngularJS, and soon Node.js.

+* Object-oriented: SDK functions return objects, which have convenience functions to make getting or setting data easy.

+* Consistent update API: each object has $save and $delete functions to persist changes or delete the object respectively.

 * Modular: the SDK can be called from AMD (RequireJS), CommonJS (Node.js), or browser global environments.